Check if you classify as a microbusiness

 - you’re on a contract you’ve not chosen – such as a deemed energy contract contract.
 These normally apply if you have new premises or a fixed-term contract ends and you haven’t yet signed up to a new energy deal

 - your business energy contract has expired and you aren’t bound by any terms.
 You may need to give notice in some business energy contracts.
 Check your terms and speak to your supplier if you aren’t sure about the notice period.

 If a supplier says you can’t switch, they must explain why as soon as possible.
 They must also explain your options if you think you should be able to switch.

-You may still be able to switch to a new deal if you can’t switch to a different supplier because of your contract.
 Contact Citizens Advice for help if you have difficulties, or visit their website: